1436450789/learngit/readme.txt

-git is not great gpl update add
+git is not great gpl update add d